raquo/Laminar/website/docs/documentation.md

 Laminar is conceptually a simple layer that brings a lightweight reactive API to native Javascript DOM.
 In general there is no magic to it, what goes in goes out, transformed in some obvious way.
 However, in a few cases we do some ugly things under the hood so that you don't need to pull your hair and still do said ugly things in your own code.

 Please let me know via github issues if any of this magic caused you grief.
 It's supposed to be almost universally helpful.

-### checkbox.onClick + event.preventDefault()

-All event streams in Laminar emit events synchronously – as soon as they happen – **except** if the stream in question is a stream of `onClick` events on an `input(typ := "checkbox")` element, **and** you generated this stream using the `.preventDefault` method in Laminar's API.

-Such streams fire events after a `setTimeout(0)` instead of firing immediately after the browser triggers the event.
-Without this hack/magic, you would have been unable to update the `checked` property of this checkbox from a stream that is (synchronously) derived from the given stream of `onClick` events, and this is common practice when building controlled components.

-The underlying issue is described in [this StackOverflow answer](https://stackoverflow.com/a/32710212/2601788).

-**Watch out:** If you are reading the `checked` property of the checkbox in an affected stream, it will contain the original, unchanged value.
-This behaviour could be surprising if you don't know about this stream being async, but do know about the native DOM behaviour of temporarily updating this value and then resetting it back.
-This is deemed a smaller problem than the original issue because it's easier to debug, and better matches the commonly-expected semantics of `preventDefault`.

-**Escape hatch:** instead of using Laminar's `preventDefault` option/method, call `ev.preventDefault()` manually _after_ the event was passed to the observer.
-Then event handling will work the same way it does in native JS DOM.

 ### tbody